Artificial earthquake reported in Mexico City after World Cup victory

 SIMMSA suggested on Twitter that massive jumping caused the detectors to artificially detect an earthquake.

-The SIMMSA tweet translates to “The #sismo detected in Mexico City originated artificially.
+The SIMMSA tweet translates to: “The #sismo detected in Mexico City originated artificially.
 Possibly by massive jumps during the goal of the selection of Mexico in the World Cup.
 At least two sensors inside the city detected it at 11:32.”